Crispy Parmesan Roasted Squash

 Bake for 20 minutes at 450˚F (230˚C) or until the cheese turns golden brown.

-Parting thoughts: I’m not going to lie.
+Parting thoughts: I’m not gonna lie.
 Although this recipe couldn’t be simpler, slicing and arranging the squash on a cookie sheet takes a few minutes.
 It’s worth it, though.

 Oven roasted yellow squash with parmesan on a cookies sheet with tongsPin